 Legal Services of South Central Michigan - Staff Attorneys - Washtenaw

-POSITION: Legal Services of South Central Michigan (LSSCM) is seeking a staff attorney for its Washtenaw County office.
-The staff attorney maintains a caseload that includes both direct service and impact work in the areas of housing, public benefits, elder and consumer law.
+POSITION: Legal Services of South Central Michigan (LSSCM) is seeking staff attorneys for its Washtenaw County office.
+The staff attorney maintains a caseload that includes both direct service and impact work in the areas of housing, public benefits, elder, consumer and family law.
 The staff attorney also promotes community relations by engaging with the public and partner service providers.
 Our attorneys are currently working both remotely and in-person at our offices in downtown Ypsilanti.
 Requirements for in-person work may change as the courts reopen and conditions permit.

 QUALIFICATIONS: Applicants should be licensed to practice law in Michigan, qualified to be admitted by waiver, or able to take the next Michigan bar exam.
 The ideal applicant will be able to communicate with a broad range of people, but particularly people in crisis or who are unfamiliar with the legal system.
 We value analytical and problem-solving skills, as well as a demonstrated commitment to serving low-income individuals and underserved populations through lived or learned experience.
 Legal aid and/or litigation experience is a plus.